asonolet/mefikit/README.md

 *Meshes and Fields Kit* is a library implementing:

-- a convenient meshfields format (mesh with data)
+- a convenient mesh format (mesh with data) with:
+    - different kind of elements in the same mesh
+    - named fields of double over any element
+    - params (named double) attached to element kinds
+    - groups and families (named group of element) attached to any element
+- various input output formats
-- medfile input/output
+    - medfile
-- cgns input/output
+    - cgns
 - base structured / extruded / unstructured mesh construction abilities
 - descending meshes computation
 - aggregation of meshes